 Keep in mind the monstrous amounts of data that need to be processed.
 The North American futures industry, for instance, generates over 100 billion order messages each day and the securities markets billions more.
 In our view, a machine learning solution is much more eﬀective at processing this amount of data than rules-based software solutions.

-The anonymized data on the next page is a real example of order messages generated by a trader in the coﬀee futures market.
+The anonymized data in the table below is a real example of order messages generated by a trader in the coﬀee futures market.
 Our tool identiﬁed a cluster of activity that appeared to be related by behavioral intent and scored this cluster with a very high probability of attracting regulatory attention.

 The trading activity shown is similar to patterns that regulators have identiﬁed as spooﬁng in recent enforcement actions, where a trader’s alleged intention was to cancel a bid or oﬀer before execution.